satorici/satori-cli/README.md

     - [ echo "Hello World" ]
 ```

+## CI: Import
-## CI: Import a playbook to be executed with your Github pushes
+Import a playbook to be executed with your Github pushes

 ```
 import: